base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-goerli-sbs.md

 ![Environment](../../assets/images/deployment-to-testnet/select-provider.png)

-The first time you do this, your wallet will ask you to confirm that you want to connect this dApp (Remix) to your wallet.
+The first time you do this, your wallet will ask you to confirm that you want to connect this app (Remix) to your wallet.

 Once you are connected, you'll see the name of the network below the _Environment_ dropdown.